 The controller printed wiring boards are physically mounted in a tray with external connections available at the right rear of the machine.
 The tray contains a single controller board.
-An optional fax board may also be installed.
-Disk(s) are mounted on the underside of the tray.
+The WorkCentre 3655S version does not support fax and WorkCentre 3655X has fax capability by default.
+The Hard Disk is mounted on the side of the controller board.